Samsung Galaxy S24 revealed: Release date, price, specs and more

 Pre-order deals include free double storage and a Samsung Galaxy Watch 6

-Samsung has officially announced the new Galaxy S24, Galaxy S24 Plus and Galaxy S24 Ultra phones at its annual Galaxy Unpacked event today (17 January).
+Samsung officially announced the new Galaxy S24, Galaxy S24 Plus and Galaxy S24 Ultra phones at its annual Galaxy Unpacked event on 17 January.

 The Galaxy S24 series is now available to pre-order, ahead of an official release date of 31 January.
 The three new smartphones start from £799, £999 and £1,249, respectively – that actually makes the base models a little cheaper than last year’s Galaxy S23 devices.